dwyl/imgup/README.md

 In the same `live` folder,
-create a file called `imgup_live.html.heex` and use the following code.
+create a file called `imgup_live.html.heex` and use the following code:

 ```html
 <.flash_group flash={@flash} />